niazi-chatzi/simple-react-app/README.md

---A Simple React App for Counting a shopping cart items, incrementing and deleting
+# A Simple React App for Counting a shopping cart items, incrementing and deleting

+Learned a lot from the video tutorial of: Mosh Hamedani

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).